yifengYan1024/fix-this-app/README.md

 1. Fix the exiting bugs for this Note Taking application
 2. Convert the entire project to TypeScript
 3. Beautify the app with any approach if it is feasible for you.
-(Optional)
 4. Share you repo with the working version of this app to us
+5. Convert to an React App would be a bonus (Optional)

 ## About
 A Notes App built with vanilla JavaScript and Local Storage.